 SUNDARAM FINANCE EMPLOYEE STOCK OPTION SCHEME

-Based on the recommendations of the Nomination Compensation and RemunerationCommittee your Board of Directors has granted subject to regulatory approvals wherenecessary 18550 stock options to select eligible employees on 29.05.2017.
+Based on the recommendations of the Nomination Compensation and RemunerationCommittee your Board of Directors has granted subject to regulatory approvals wherenecessary 9375 stock options to select eligible employees on 29th May 2020.
 Thedisclosure required under SEBI (Share Based Employee Benefits) Regulations 2014 isfurnished vide Annexure VIII.

 EXTRACT OF ANNUAL RETURN

-As required under Section 92 (3) of the Companies Act 2013 and Rule 12 (1) ofthe Companies (Management and Administration) Rules 2014 an extract of the Annual Returnin MGT-9 is annexed as part of this report vide Annexure IX.
+As required under Section 92 (3) of the Companies Act 2013 and Rule 12 (1) of theCompanies (Management and

 DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS